 Depending on your preferred level of activity, Big Sur has something for everyone.
 Exploring roadside viewpoints and wildlife viewing are both amazing ways to get to know the area.
 For more active travelers, there is plenty of hiking, with rewarding views of this unique coastline.

 Aside from relishing in nature, the famous Nepenthe restaurant is located on Pacific Coast Highway 1.
 Between Pfeiffer Canyon Bridge and Castro Canyon, this is a frequent watering hole for celebrities, tourists, and locals alike.
 Even if you’re not hungry, it’s worth a stop to see their famous curved deck with a truly stunning view.

 Stunning landscape in Yosemite National Park – California

 Sometimes called the Land of Giants, a reference to its huge granite formations, Yosemite is well renowned for its natural beauty.
 The most famous of its giant granite formations is El Capitan.
-Best known as the world’s tallest monolith, it is a popular rock climbing destination for enthusiasts from all over.
+Best known as the world’s tallest monolith, it is a popular rock climbing destination for enthusiasts from all over the world.
 Another popular destination is Half Dome, which can be climbed without any specialized gear.
 The final stretch requires the use of permanently mounted metal cables due to the smooth and steep terrain.